Ildiri (Erythrai)

 Access: Tickets ₺0.00 – currently no ticket required, open site 24/7 no visit time limitations.

 Today Ildiri is a small rural/tourist coastal village prominent as the site of the ancient Greek city ruins of Erythrai, which are mainly to be seen on the 88-metre hill (acropolis) above the village.
 These include the ruins of the podium walls of the 6th century B.C.
-Temple of Athena Polias and the 19th century Saint Matrona Church on the acropolis, the Heroon Temple which today forms the entrance to the archaeological sites, and the partially restored early 3rd century B.C. amphitheatre.
+Temple of Athena Polias and the 19th century Saint Matrona Church on the acropolis, the Heroon Temple today forms the entrance to the archaeological sites and the partially restored early 3rd century B.C. amphitheatre.
 In the fields to the north of the Heroon Temple and village are the foundations of Hellenistic and Roman houses and the more visible parts of the 5 kilometres of walls dating to the 3rd century B.C.
 To the south of the village near the seafront are the Roman Quarter mosaic excavations of the Cennettepe.

-Short History of Erythrai and its Excavations – explanation texts on the entrance to site
+Short History of Erythrai and its Excavations

-Excavations in the ancient city of Erythrai commenced in 1964 under the directorship of Ord.
-Prof. Dr Ekrem Akurgal, one of the founders of the Archaeology Department of Ankara University, and Hakkı Gültekin then the director of the Izmir Museum, with an aim of understanding Ionian culture and history.
-Excavations continued under the directorship of Prof. Dr Cevdet Bayburtluoğlu in the 1970s, and since 2006, with the permission of the Council of Minister excavations re-started under the directorship of Ass.
+“Excavations in the ancient city of Erythrai commenced in 1964 under the directorship of Ord.
+Prof. Dr Ekrem Akurgal, one of the founders of the Archaeology Department of Ankara University, and Hakkı Gültekin, then the director of the Izmir Museum, with an aim of understanding Ionian culture and history.
+Excavations continued under the directorship of Prof. Dr Cevdet Bayburtluoğlu in the 1970s, and since 2006, with the permission of the Council of Ministers, excavations have re-started under the directorship of Ass.
 Prof. Dr Ayşe Gül Akalin-Orbay of Ankara University.

 Historic Timeline of Erythrai